rogerkeays/fluent/README.md

 ## IDE Support

 There is currently no IDE support for *Fluent*.
 It may be possible to get your IDE to load the *Fluent* plugin into it's compiler.
 If you get it working, please [comment on issue #4](https://github.com/rogerkeays/fluent/issues/4) so we can all benefit.
-You may also be able to use Lombok or Manifold plugins for partial IDE support.
-See [issue #4](https://github.com/rogerkeays/fluent/issues/4) for more detail.

 Contributions are welcome.